-- 19 The Tertiary Student Finance Scheme Publicly-funded Programmes (TSFS) (formerly named as Local Student Finance Scheme (LSFS)) provides financial assistance to eligible full-time students of publicly-funded institutions, (i.e. University Grants Committee (UGC) funded institutions, the Hong Kong Institute of Vocational Education of the Vocational Training Council, the Hong Kong Academy for Performing Arts, and the Dental Technology Course at the Prince Philip Dental Hospital). - 20 The TSFS, which is a means-tested scheme, provides assistance to students in need in the form of grants and/or loans.
+- 19 The Tertiary Student Finance Scheme Publicly-funded Programmes (TSFS) provides financial assistance to eligible full-time students of publicly-funded institutions, (i.e. University Grants Committee (UGC) funded institutions, the Hong Kong Institute of Vocational Education of the Vocational Training Council, the Hong Kong Academy for Performing Arts, and the Dental Technology Course at the Prince Philip Dental Hospital). - 20 The TSFS, which is a means-tested scheme, provides assistance to students in need in the form of grants and/or loans.
 The loan element is intended to help towards students' living and personal expenses.
-The maximum loan for each student has been increased from \$34,220 in the 2006/07 academic year to \$34,770 in the 2007/08 academic year to reflect general price increases.
+The maximum loan for each student has been increased from \$34,770 in the 2007/08 academic year to \$35,670 in the 2008/09 academic year to reflect general price increases.
 The loans, which are interest-bearing at 2.5% per annum as from the commencement of repayment, are normally repayable over a period of five years after the students' graduation or termination of studies.